neve-linux/neveports/README.md

 To get started, read [`Usage.md`](Usage.md) first.

-## Using cports with Chimera
+## Using nports with Neve

-You might want to test your built packages in an actual Chimera system.
-Since `cbuild` creates a regular `apk` repository for you, this is as simple as adding the repositories in your system.
+You might want to test your built packages in an actual Neve system.
+Since `nbuild` creates a regular `apk` repository for you, this is as simple as adding the repositories in your system.

-Consider path to `cports` at `/home/user/cports`.
-The default repository path for `cbuild` is the `packages` directory directly in `cports`.
+Consider path to `nports` at `/home/user/nports`.
+The default repository path for `nbuild` is the `packages` directory directly in `nports`.
 This is not the actual repo yet, as there are multiple categories.
 The actual repositories are those that have a directory named like your architecture (e.g. `x86_64`) with the file `APKINDEX.tar.gz` in them.

-Create a file `/etc/apk/repositories.d/00-cports.list`.
+Create a file `/etc/apk/repositories.d/00-nports.list`.
 The file must have the `.list` extension.
 Put something like this in there:

 ```
-/home/user/cports/packages/main
+/home/user/nports/packages/main
-/home/user/cports/packages/user
+/home/user/nports/packages/user
 ```

 This will give `apk` access to the `main` and `user` packages of your local